 IVA Pros and Cons - Advantages & Disadvantages of Individual Voluntary Arrangements

-An Individual Voluntary Arrangement (IVA) is a legally binding debt solution that can write off up to 70% of unsecured debt, but it comes with restrictions on credit and may require releasing home equity.
-This guide covers all the advantages and disadvantages so you can decide if an IVA suits your situation.
+An Individual Voluntary Arrangement (IVA) is a legally binding debt solution that may write off qualifying unsecured debt after approval and completion, but it comes with credit restrictions and may require a home-equity review.
+This guide covers the advantages and disadvantages so you can decide whether an IVA suits your situation.

 According to Insolvency Service data, 67,100 people entered IVAs in 2024, making it the UK’s most popular formal debt solution under Part VIII of the Insolvency Act 1986.